Why the marketing pyramid doesn't work in times of crisis and what measures need to be taken – Image: Xpert.Digital

 7. Transparent communication

-• Use social media or newsletters for regular updates and to create proximity to customers.
+- Use social media or newsletters for regular updates and to build closer relationships with your customers.

 The classic marketing pyramid often fails in times of crisis due to its rigid structure and lack of adaptability to changing conditions.
-Instead, companies should rely on agility, target group-oriented approaches and long-term strategies in order to emerge from the crisis stronger.
-Empathy, creativity and wise use of budget are crucial for success.
+Instead, companies should focus on agility, target group-oriented approaches, and long-term strategies to emerge stronger from the crisis.
+Empathy, creativity, and smart budget management are crucial for success.

 What is the marketing pyramid and how does it work?

-This shape of the pyramid divides the marketing goals into three hierarchical levels:
+This pyramid shape divides marketing objectives into three hierarchical levels:

-• Company goals: The top level includes general goals such as growth, profitability or market share.
+- Corporate objectives: The top level includes general objectives such as growth, profitability, or market share.

-• Strategic marketing goals: This middle level defines specific goals such as increasing brand awareness or improving customer loyalty.
+- Strategic marketing objectives: This middle level defines specific goals such as increasing brand awareness or improving customer loyalty.

-• Operational marketing goals: The lowest level includes concrete, short-term measures such as the number of leads or clicks generated.
+- Operational marketing goals: The lowest level includes concrete, short-term measures such as the number of leads generated or clicks.

-Each level builds on the previous one, so that operational measures directly contribute to achieving strategic and ultimately business goals.
+Each level builds upon the previous one, so that operational measures contribute directly to achieving strategic and ultimately entrepreneurial goals.

-This variant is used to segment customers based on their value to the company:
+This variant is used to segment customers according to their value to the company:

-• Medium and small customers with a decreasing share of sales.
+- Medium and small customers with a decreasing share of revenue.

 It helps companies use their resources more efficiently by focusing on profitable customer groups.